 Thanks for visiting!
-Please consider making your purchase at your local, independent bookstore.
+Before clicking these links, please consider making your purchase at your local, indie bookstore.

 ***A New York Times Editor's Choice Pick***